clandrew/DumpCaps/README.md

 where [adapterIndex] is a numerical value.

 ## Build
 The code is organized and built as a Visual Studio 2019 solution written in C++.
+It uses Windows 10 SDK vrsion 10.0.19041.0.

 It has been tested on an x86-64-compatible Windows 10 environment.